 - a.
 Sales shall be limited to agricultural produce not exceeding a maximum of 2,000 square feet per lot (not including areas devoted to driveways and off-street parking).
 In addition to the sales of agricultural produce, 25% of the produce stand area may be devoted to the sales of homemade food goods such as baked goods, jams and relishes.
 For produce stands not removed from the lot on a daily basis, the use shall be limited to a maximum of 8 months per calendar year.
 All tents, stands, signs and structures associated with the produce stand shall be removed from the property within 5 calendar days following the termination of the approved time period. - b.
 Produce stands locating within a Residential District shall be required to locate on the property of a civic building or use (such as a place of worship or school), or within the common area of an apartment building or series of buildings containing a minimum of 100 dwelling units, or on property fronting a Major Street as designated on the Comprehensive Plan.
-In the event that the property fronting a Major Street is developed with a detached house used for single-unit living, no parking associated with the produce stand may be located within the front yard area. - c.
+In the event that the property fronting a Major Street is developed with a detached house or tiny house used for single-unit living, no parking associated with the produce stand may be located within the front yard area. - c.
 Tents, stands, signs or other related structures shall provide a minimum 10-foot setback from all property lines and public rights-of-way and shall not be located within sight distance triangles. - d.
-One off-street parking space shall be provided for every 200 square feet of area devoted to the produce stand activities, but no less than 3 parking spaces.
-Areas devoted to off-street parking shall be oriented to provide for safe pedestrian and vehicular circulation and arranged so that vehicular ingress and egress to the parking areas is by forward motion of
+Areas devoted to off-street vehicular parking shall be oriented to provide for safe pedestrian and vehicular circulation and arranged so that vehicular ingress and egress to the parking areas is by forward motion of the vehicle.
+Produce stands shall be exempt from the parking surfaces requirements and the required landscaping regulations.

-- the vehicle.
-Produce stands shall be exempt from the parking surfaces requirements and the required landscaping regulations. - e.
-Signage for all produce stand activities on the premise shall be limited to 1 unlit announcement sign not to exceed 12 square feet in area and be no higher than 31⁄2 feet above the ground elevation. - All activities shall be discontinued by 8:00 PM when located in a Residential District. - g.
+- e.
+Signage for all produce stand activities on the premise shall be limited to 1 unlit announcement sign not to exceed 12 square feet in area and be no higher than 31⁄2 feet above the ground elevation. - f.
+All activities shall be discontinued by 8:00 PM when located in a Residential District. - g.
 No code-required landscape planting areas shall be utilized in association with the produce stand activities and no unauthorized encroachments on public rights-of-way shall be permitted. - h.
 A plan that shows the location of all tents, produce stands, driveways, off-street parking, traffic circulation, signs, or other related structures shall be submitted to the City for their approval, and that a zoning permit be issued prior to any event taking place.